SOBotics/SOCVFinder/quickGuide.md

   - `3` Room owner.
   - `4` Bot owner. (you need to be bot owner to set this level)

+There is also an actual room owner level but this level can not be set, it depends on chat room settings.

 **Example**

 - `add users 5292302 Petter Friberg 2`  - Add user 5292302 with hammer privilege